qdrant/block-embeddings/README.md

 Having a set of interpretable features, it might be possible to tune query to point the search to the desired direction.
 In combination with other techniques, like [exploration search](https://qdrant.tech/articles/vector-similarity-beyond-search/#discovery), it might be possible to build personalized search and recommendation systems.

+## Training

+To train block embeddings for a specific dataset, we need to capture the semantic structure of the data.
+This structure is naturally encoded in the similarity matrix between vectors, similar to how dimensionality reduction techniques like UMAP reveal clusters in high-dimensional data.

+There are following components to keep in mind to understand the training process:

+1. **Data Collection**: We use Qdrant API to obtain a similarity matrix for a subset of the collection.
+This matrix represents the semantic relationships between vectors in the original embedding space.

+2. **Model Architecture**: The model takes dense embeddings as input and transforms them into block embeddings, where each block is processed through a separate SoftMax function.

+3. **Training Objective**: We use triplet loss to train the model.
+The objective is to make the transformed embeddings reproduce the same score differences as in the original similarity matrix.
+This means that if two vectors were similar in the original space, they should remain similar in the transformed space, and vice versa.

 ## Setup